 Electric motorcycles, like electric cars, don't need a gearbox, but the Horwin CR6 Pro has one.
 Why?
 Because many motorcyclists just love the feel of changing gear, and the idea is that a geared electric bike could tempt more of them than a 'twist 'n go' automatic.
 The CR6 is another 125cc-equivalent, with an 11kW motor producing over 300Nm of torque, giving a top speed of 65mph and a 0-37mph time of six seconds.

 The battery is a small 4kWh job, but the company still claims an 80-mile range in town.
 There's also a plain CR6 version with no gearbox, a milder 7.2kW motor, a top speed of 59mph and a claimed 93 miles of urban running.
 Both have lovely retro cafe racer styling and have just arrived in the UK.
-The CR6 costs around £6,000 and the Pro (probably available mid-2020) about £7,000.
+The CR6 costs £4,992 after the plug-in grant, but the Pro hasn't arrived yet.

 Electric Classic Cars, of Newtown, mid-Wales, does good business converting classic four-wheelers of the ’50s, ’60s and ’70s to electric power.
 Porsche 911s, Land Rovers, Minis and Lancias, you name it… and there's a 12-month waiting list.
 The Photon is its first motorcycle, but rather than a conversion, it's brand new, based on the venerable Royal Enfield Bullet, which is still made in India, looking very like the 1950s original.

 Out goes the 500cc single-cylinder engine, in goes a 10kWh battery pack, with electronics crammed into what used to be the Royal Enfield's fuel tank.
 Unusually, the motor is a hub unit mounted in the rear wheel, to allow more space for batteries, and is water-cooled.
 The Photon looks good and goes well, with a top speed of 70mph and a claimed range of around 80-100 miles.
 But Electric Classic Cars is so busy with car conversions that the whole project is on hold, but let's hope they find time to build some more.

 Harley-Davidson Livewire – from £28,995